 - Allopurinol decreases the blood uric acid level and has to be taken daily.

 - It can also reduce tophi size and prevent formation of crystal deposits in joints and other tissues.

-- The most common side effect is skin rash and allopurinol has to be discontinued if you develop a rash or itch.
+- The most common side effect is skin rash and Allopurinol has to be discontinued if you develop any rashes or itch.

 - Allopurinol is usually taken daily, and for years.

 - It should not be stopped during an acute episode of gout.